Image Slider

 Woman wearing blue Japanese kimono hosts a tea ceremony outside

-Traditionally, plain kimono and hakama are worn by women and men during tea ceremonies, but these days the attire is much more flexible.
-If you don’t have a kimono, wearing western clothing will be fine in most scenarios.
+Traditionally, plain kimono and hakama are worn by women and men respectively during tea ceremonies, but these days the attire is much more flexible.
+If you don’t have a kimono, wearing western clothing will be fine in most scenarios, particularly tourist-oriented and informal ceremonies

-For women’s attire, try not to wear anything too revealing, flashy, or casual.
-Avoid skirts with a short hemline, as it may be uncomfortable while sitting for a long period of time.
+Try not to wear anything too revealing, flashy, or casual, such as tanktops, shorts or short skirts.
+Avoid anything too constrictive, as it may be uncomfortable while sitting for a long period of time.
 Men may be expected to wear a button-up shirt or a suit and tie, depending on the occasion.

 Note that you will have to take off your shoes before entering the tea ceremony room, so it is recommended to wear socks.